COVID-19: Man Charged In Hudson Valley For Attempting To Steal $1.9M In Benefits, Feds Say

 “As alleged, the defendant participated in a scheme to fraudulently obtain COVID-19 unemployment benefits under the names and social security numbers of at least 100 other people, which attempted to steal more than $1.9 million and resulted in the fraudulent disbursement of more than $500,000,” Williams said. “(Rodriguez) is now in custody and facing serious federal charges.”

-If convicted, she faces up to 20 years in prison on the top charge, and a mandatory minimum on the aggravated identity theft allegation.
+If convicted, he faces up to 30 years in prison on the top charge, and a mandatory minimum on the aggravated identity theft allegation.

 “The Unemployment Insurance Program exists to provide needed assistance to qualified individuals who are unemployed due to no fault of their own,” DOL-OIG Special Agent in Charge Jonathan Mellone said.